GODLiangCY/Blog/pages/posts/mini-vue3-0.md

 "editor.codeActionsOnSave": {
   "source.fixAll": false,
-  "source.fixAll.eslint": true,   // this allows ESLint to auto fix on save "source.organizeImports": false  // if set to true, this will add a semi to the end of the line, mdzz },
+  "source.fixAll.eslint": true,   // this allows ESLint to auto fix on save "source.organizeImports": false  // if set to true, this will add a semi to the end of the line },
 "eslint.validate": [
   "javascript",